 Interested in a Lympha Press® Optimal Plus?
 Talk to your doctor or lymphedema therapist about whether or not a compression pump would be a good option for you.
 Better yet, see if they have one in clinic that you can try.
 (That’s how I began my pump journey, many years ago!)

-You can also reach out to Lympha Press® or check their website for distributors near you.
+You can also reach out to Lympha Press® to enquire about distributors near you.
 Most distributors have financing options or will help you get the pump covered by insurance, so be sure to ask what sort of support is available.

 I received my Optimal Plus through the lovely folks over at Medical Solutions Supplier; their customer service is second to none, so if you’re located in the United States, you can contact them with any questions or to find a local compression therapy consultant.